ibm-messaging/mq-golang/samples/README.md

 Files in this directory are samples to demonstrate use of the Go interface to IBM MQ.

-You can run them individually using `go run <program>.go` with any additional required parameters.
+You can run them individually using `go run <program>.go` with any additional required or optional parameters on the command line.
 Look at the source code to see which configuration values can be changed.

 Make sure you first read the README in the root of this repository to set up an environment where Go programs can be compiled, and how the packages refer to the MQ interfaces.

 ## Default values
-Where needed for the sample program, the default queue manager is "QM1" and the default queue is "DEV.QUEUE.1".
+Where needed for the sample programs:

+* the default queue manager is "QM1"
+* the default queue is "DEV.QUEUE.1"
+* the default topic is "GO.TEST.TOPIC"

 ## Description of sample programs
-Current samples in this directory are
+Current samples in this directory include

 * amqsput.go : Put a single message to a queue
 * amqsget.go : Get all the messages from a queue.
-Optionally get specific message by its id
+Optionally get a specific message by its id
 * amqspub.go : Publish to a topic
 * amqssub.go : Subscribe to a topic and receive publications
 * amqsconn.go: How to programmatically connect as an MQ client to a remote queue manager.
 Allow use of a userid/password for authentication.
 There are no default values for this sample.

+Some trivial scripts run the sample programs in matching pairs:
+* putget.sh  : Run amqsput and then use the generated MsgId to get the same message
+* pubsub.sh  : Start amqssub and then run the amqspub program immediately

 The `mqitest` sample program in its own subdirectory is a more general demonstration of many of the features available from the MQI rather than focussed on a specific